lasp/fp32-fsw-xmera/algorithms/bodyRateMiscompare/bodyRateMiscompare.rst

 -----------------
 This module compares body rate estimates from an IMU and a star tracker.
 If the two rates differ by more than a configurable threshold for a configurable number of consecutive updates, the module reports a fault and outputs the IMU rate.
 Otherwise it outputs the star tracker rate.
-Once a fault is declared it is sticky and persists until the module is reset.
+Once a fault is declared it persists until the module is reset.

 Message Connection Descriptions
 -------------------------------
-The following table lists all the module input and output messages.
-The module msg variable name is set by the user from python.
-The msg type contains a link to the message structure definition, while the description provides information on what this message is used for.
+The following table lists all module input and output messages.
+Message connections are set by the user from Python.

 .. list-table:: Module I/O Messages
-    :widths: 25 25 50
+    :widths: 30 30 50
     :header-rows: 1

     * - Msg Variable Name